2sic/app-gallery/readme.md

 <image src="app-icon.png" align="right" width="200px">

-# Gallery App V7 using Fancybox4 for Dnn ☢️ and Oqtane 🩸
+# Gallery App V7 using Fancybox4 for .net CMSs

 > This is a [2sxc](https://2sxc.org) App for [DNN ☢️](https://www.dnnsoftware.com/) and [Oqtane 💧](https://www.oqtane.org/)

-_Important: V7 is new and Bootstrap4 only.
-Previous version 6.1 is on this branch: https://github.com/2sic/app-gallery/tree/v6-fancybox3_

 A Gallery App using the [fancybox4](https://fancyapps.com/) javascript library.